Santhoshkumar6242/Youtube-Data-Harvesting-And-Warehousing-/README.md

 * Filter and process the collected data from the tables depending on the given requirements by using SQL queries and transform the processed data into a DataFrame format.

+###  6. Data Visualization

+* Visualize the collected data from the tables by using the plotly.express and transform the processed data into a chart format to understand easily.